streetpea/chiaki-ng/docs/setup/configuration.md

     - Stray
     - God of War (2018)
     - Genshin Impact (turned off VSync in settings to get rid of white flashes during gameplay)
     - Sekiro (occasional white flashes in areas with high crowds.
-These went away as I got further in the game and never affected my ability to progress.
+Luckily, **these went away as I got further in the game** and never affected my ability to progress.
 Unfortunately, this seems to be due to VSync being enabled automatically with no option to turn it off.
-Luckily, the framerate is very solid on PS5 so it happens infrequently (at its peak there was 1 flash every 15 minutes.
-It only affected about 3 hours of the game in total.)
+It only affected about 3 hours of the game in total [12 flashes with 1 or 2 every 15-30 minutes or so] before it went away completely).
     - Fall Guys
     - MultiVersus
     - Red Dead Redemption 2
     - Marvel's Spider Man
+    - Ghost of Tsushima (changed from Resolution Mode to Performance Mode in game settings for native-like performance)
+    - Chicory: A Colorful Tale
+    - Concrete Genie (Using DualSense Controller)

 ### Troubleshooting Performance Issues